In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 My Observations

-The steam wand on the Cadorna is mildly bigger than on the Magenta plus, other than that as far as I can see, it’s an extremely similar machine however it has a mildly smaller (1.5L vs 1.8L) water tank, It will produce ristretto, it’s about 3.5cm wider, 2cm taller and about half a cm deeper.
+The steam wand on the Cadorna is mildly bigger than on the Magenta plus, other than that as far as I can see, it’s a very similar machine however it has a mildly smaller (1.5L vs 1.8L) water tank, It will produce ristretto, it’s about 3.5cm wider, 2cm taller and about half a cm deeper.
 It has a bigger display, and it has four personalised user settings.

 Check Price – Gaggia Direct